Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis indicates 57 active transport stops in Benalla, including a mix of train and bus services.
-These stops are served by 29 individual routes, offering a total of 698 weekly passenger trips.
-Transport accessibility is rated as good, with residents typically located 278 meters from the nearest stop.
+Benalla has 57 active public transport stops, consisting of both train and bus services.
+These stops are served by 29 different routes, offering a total of 698 weekly passenger trips.
+The accessibility of transport in Benalla is rated as good, with residents typically located 278 meters from the nearest stop.

-Service frequency averages 99 trips per day across all routes, equating to approximately 12 weekly trips per stop.
+On average, there are 99 trips per day across all routes, which equates to approximately 12 weekly trips per individual stop.

 Frequently Asked Questions - Transport